Commute of the Crow

-" It's 9:00am on a dreary Monday morning.
-London is packed with traffic jams, ambling pedestrians and disgruntled taxi drivers.
-Will Mr Crowe be able to make it to work on time?"
+It's 9:00am on a dreary Monday morning: London is packed with traffic jams, ambling pedestrians and disgruntled taxi drivers.
+Will Mr Crowe make it to work on time?

 Commute of the Crow was my first attempt at creating an animated short using 2D stop motion techniques.
-It was created using 225 paper cut-outs, 22 hand drawn backgrounds and thousands of individual photos.
+I created it on my bedroom floor using 225 paper cut-outs, 22 mixed-media backgrounds and shot the frames on a wonky rostrum!
 From concept to completion, the animation took 4 months to make.

 At this point in my life, I was not an Animator or film-maker of any kind.
-I was trying to became a Freelance Illustrator, but as my Partner pointed out to me on a regular basis: "The work you're producing looks more like parts of a story, rather an Illustrations.
+But as my now-husband pointed out to me on a regular basis: "The work you're producing looks more like parts of a story, rather an Illustrations.
 Why don't you try and make a film instead?"

 As a beginner, the point of the film was to get a character up and moving about, so I chose to stick with 2D cut-outs of photographs to create the characters, vehicles and interactive objects.

 These puppets were so small that rather than have articulated limbs, I had to make multiple versions of each character and swap them in and out of the scene when needed.
 Although it restricted the amount of animation that I could do with each character, it was a lot of fun to see how much personality you can give something with just a few little well-timed wiggles.